Social Security Number

 - J-1 Students: DS-2019 form and employment offer letter from your sponsor.

 - J-1 Scholars/Researchers: DS-2019 and employment letter

 - J-2 Students: DS-2019 for the J-1 student/scholar and J-2 dependent, valid EAD (Employment Authorization Document) from U.S. Citizen & Immigration Services (USCIS)

 - H-1 Students: A Copy of Form I-797 showing approval of H-1 petition

 Please Be Aware:

 - Your employment offer letter should include the EIN# (employer identification number).
-You can get a sample letter for this purpose from the SEVIS Compliance Office if needed.

 - Wait at least 10 days after you initially entered the United States in order to request a SSN.
 This will allow enough time for the SSA to have access to your immigration information and verify your legal status and employment eligibility.

 - There is no cost to apply for a SSN.
 After submitting the application, the SSN card will arrive by mail in approximately two-four weeks at your local address in the US.

 For Cobb County residents you must go to the following location: